martinkooij/MMM-AfterShip/README.md

 * create a service account and generate and download the json service account key-file.
 * copy the key file to parceltranslate-credentials.json in the MMM-Parcel directory.

-The code is careful with calling this API.
+The code is efficient in calling this API.
 Already translated sentences are stored in memory for retrieval, so the translate API is used for new translations only, or after a reboot.
-With 100 Parcels / month it will be practically impossible to surpass the maximum free Google Translate tier of 500.000 characters.
-With heavy usage I am on 750 characters / day on average, mostly lower.
+With 100 Parcels / month it will be practically impossible to surpass the maximum free Google Translate tier of 500.000 characters per month.

 <code>autoTranslate</code> should be set to a valid language string (see https://cloud.google.com/translate/docs/languages).
 Translation services will not be called if <code>autoTranslate</code> is absent or set to <code>false</code>.